dockage/runit-scripts/README.md

-# run-scripts
+# run scripts
-runit - collection of run scripts
+This is a collection of `run` scripts for popular services to have them monitored by the [runit](http://smarden.org/runit/) package.